Skip to main content

 Wildfire preparedness

-EBMUD is committed to minimizing wildfire risks, securing vital infrastructure, and protecting public safety.
-Serving over 1.4 million water customers and 740,000 wastewater customers in Alameda and Contra Costa counties, EBMUD has taken actions and leverages partnerships to enhance resilience against increasing wildfire threats.
+EBMUD secures vital infrastructure and protects public safety for more than 1.4 million water customers, and 740,000 wastewater customers in Alameda and Contra Costa counties.
+EBMUD takes action and leverages partnerships to minimize wildfire risk.

 EBMUD’s service area spans over 332 square miles, nearly seven times the size of San Francisco.
 EBMUD operates and maintains hundreds of facilities including water treatment plants, pumping plants, and treated water tanks.
 These facilities supply water to customers and hydrants.